 Making fresh flour tortillas at home is a real treat and very easy to do.
-You will want the best tortilla press for flour tortillas to do the job properly.
+You will want the best tortilla press to do the job properly.
 You’ll want an even press and as non stick of a surface as possible.
 We researched currently available tortilla presses, read customer feedback, and sifted through professional reviews.
-We found that the Victoria Cast Iron Tortilla Press was the best tortilla press for flour tortillas.
+We found that the Victoria Cast Iron Tortilla Press was the best tortilla press if you’re trying to make flour tortillas.
 Continue reading to learn why this tortilla press is the best one currently available.

 Victoria 8 inch Cast Iron Tortilla Press and Pataconera

-The Victoria 8 inch cast iron tortilla press is the best tortilla press for flour tortillas.
+The Victoria 8 inch cast iron tortilla press is the best tortilla press on the market.
 It is made of cast iron which is a very heavy material and produces evenly pressed tortillas.
 The cast iron surface has been seasoned with flaxseed oil by the manufacturer to produce a natural non stick surface.
 Flaxseed oil is considered the best oil for seasoning cast iron cookware.
 It has been shown to produce the most non stick surface of any edible oil.

 Cast iron is the most durable material for making a tortilla press.
 Tortilla presses can be subjected to quite a bit of stress and softer metals such as aluminum or other materials such as plastic or wood will be more likely to fail due to fatigue far more early than cast iron.
 A tortilla press made from cast iron should last for generations.